cloudfoundry/pxc-release/README.md

 ### Which Topology Should I Use?

-If you were previously using the `cf-mysql` release, we recommend using the `mysql-clustered` job.
+If you were previously using the `cf-mysql` release, we recommend using the `pxc-mysql` job.
 Even if you were deploying the `cf-mysql` release with only one node, this is probably the best choice for you.
 It will be relatively easy to migrate to, and the properties will mostly be familiar.

 If you are using pxc for creating deployments with alternative replication strategies like leader-follower, then the `mysql` job is for you.

-### Galera Clustered Mysql Topology (`mysql-clustered` job)
+### Galera Clustered Mysql Topology (`pxc-mysql` job)
-The `mysql-clustered` BOSH job runs mysql using Galera replication, across 1 or several nodes.
+The `pxc-mysql` BOSH job runs mysql using Galera replication, across 1 or several nodes.

-The typical clustered topology is 2 proxy nodes and 3 mysql nodes running the `mysql-clustered` BOSH job.
-The proxies can be separate vms or co-located with the mysql-clustered nodes.
+The typical clustered topology is 2 proxy nodes and 3 mysql nodes running the `pxc-mysql` BOSH job.
+The proxies can be separate vms or co-located with the pxc-mysql nodes.

-You can also run this topology with a single mysql node running the `mysql-clustered` BOSH job and a single proxy job.
+You can also run this topology with a single mysql node running the `pxc-mysql` BOSH job and a single proxy job.
 In this case you would have a galera cluster of size 1, which does not provide high-availability.
 #### Database nodes

 The number of mysql nodes should always be odd, with a minimum count of three, to avoid [split-brain](http://en.wikipedia.org/wiki/Split-brain\_\(computing\)).